 I believe this and I believe it’s important.
 But I also believe that how we talk about Noah’s worship of God can limit our understanding and practice of worship.
 Allow me to explain.Read Post

 Do You Pause For Worship?

 The story of Noah and the flood raises all sorts of fascinating questions.
 We might wonder if the flood account is history, theological fiction, or a combination of both?
 We might be distressed by God’s decision to wipe out all creatures on earth, with the exception of Noah and those who joined him in the ark.
 And so forth and so on.

 As worthy as those questions are of consideration, I’m going to focus our attention on the end of the flood story as told in Genesis 8.Read Post

 Can We Know the World and Still Love It?

-In yesterday’s Life for Leaders edition, we were encouraged not to miss the beauty of this world that God built in from the beginning.
+In the Life for Leaders edition “Don’t Miss the Beauty,” we were encouraged not to miss the beauty of this world that God built in from the beginning.
 As you read that devotion, you may have felt a bit uncomfortable.
 A nagging question may have troubled your soul: How can we delight in the beauty of creation when the world is so filled with injustice, suffering, and brokenness?Read Post

 The Striking Priority of Beauty